Guillemdb/FractalAI/README.md

 - ***P vs NP is not the right question to ask***.

   If we happen to be right, and complexity is better measured using our methods, there would be NP hard problems which should be possible to solve in polynomial time.
-Our complexity measure can classify some P, and NP problems in the same category.
+  Our complexity measure can classify some P and NP problems in the same category.

 - ***There exits an arbitrary good approximation to [Density Functional Theory](https://en.wikipedia.org/wiki/Density_functional_theory) that scales linearly with the number of particles, and which uncertainty depends on the amount of computational resources used to calculate the approximation.***

   If you treat electrons as agents, you can use the minimum action principle to formulate a proper approximation of the potential function in almost any known physical problem.
 Then you can move the particles around as if you were solving a multi-agent environment.
  Our method  scales linearly with the number of particles, so it gives a new approach to complex problems.

+- ***Is it possible to create a functional AGI using only fractal methods***.
+ With proper funding, a lot of effort, and very large amounts of computer power we think we can build an AGI within 10 years.

 ## Other applications